TomasHubelbauer/vs-code-extension-test-screenshot/README.md

 ### Fix a black screen coming out of XVFB in GitHub Actions

+Afterwards, the unique names of the screenshot files can be removed again, right now they are there because since the screenshot is always the same black screen, there is no diff so it is not possible to stage and commit anything and that fails the workflow.

 ### Matrix the GitHub Actions workflow and collect screenshots for all platforms

 ### Package this as a library